marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "drawImage method", scaling}}

 By default, `drawImage` will draw the image at its original size.
-You can also give it two additional arguments to dictate a different width and height.
+You can also give it two additional arguments to set a different width and height.

 When `drawImage` is given _nine_ arguments, it can be used to draw